AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 They can approve & reject _main treasury_ spending proposals, same as the `Community Council`.
 However, other actions require building the call manually.

-Please refer to [the technical guide](/docs/learn/governance/technical_guide) for more information on how to construct this calls using the Polkadot-js App interface.
+Please refer to [the technical guide](/docs/learn/governance/technical_guide) for more information on how to construct these calls using the Polkadot-js App interface.

-Calls can also be constructed using the `Subsquare` interface, but user should refer to the linked technical guide for more information.
+Calls can also be constructed using the `Subsquare` interface, but users should refer to the linked technical guide for more information.

 <Figure caption="Main Council - 1" src={require('/docs/use/img/24_Subsquare_main_council/main_council_1.png').default } width="100%" />

-Clicking on the `New Common` will allow the council member to create a new motion.
+Clicking on `New Common` will allow the council member to create a new motion.
-It's important to keep mind of the threshold number, since requirement might differ between different calls.
+It's important to keep the threshold number in mind, since requirement may differ between different calls.

 For external proposals, it is recommended to use the Polkadot-js App interface.